SylvainDurant/Capgemini/README.md

     }
 ```
 if there is no initial credit, enter 0.
-if there is an initial credit, the endpoint will call himself the transaction endpoint during the account creation proccess.
+if there is an initial credit, the endpoint will call the transaction's endpoint during the account creation proccess.

 #### Response:
 **unsuccessful operation**